-RNN Training’s Curriculum Team Leader for Construction apprenticeships, Lindsey Littlewood, has begun her own apprenticeship journey.
+RNN Group’s Curriculum Team Leader for Construction apprenticeships, Lindsey Littlewood, has begun her own apprenticeship journey.
 Lindsey, who manages the development and delivery of our construction apprenticeships, has enrolled on the Chartered Manager Degree Apprenticeship – delivered at University Centre Rotherham – as she aspires to gain a senior leadership role in the future.

 Lindsey said: “When I was younger my bags were packed and I was going to go to the University of Hull, but it didn’t feel right and I changed my mind.
 I secured my first role working for Voluntary Action Rotherham where they put me through my PTLLS qualification.